Hamad Amar: Biography

-Hamed Amar was born in Shefa-'Amr.
-In 1982-1986, he served in the Israel Defense Forces.
-He earned a BA in sociology from Safed College, and a law degree from the Academic Center for Law and Science.
-Amar lives in Shfaram's al-Fuar neighbourhood.
-He is married, with three children.
-He has a fifth degree black belt in Karate, and chairs the Martial Arts Association in Israel.
+Hamed Amar was born in Shefa-Amr.
+He served in the Israel Defense Forces from 1982 to 1986.
+He earned a BA in social sciences from Zefat Academic College, and an LLB from the Academic Center for Law and Science.
+Amar lives in Shefa-Amr's al-Fuar neighbourhood, with his wife and three children.
+He has a fifth degree black belt in karate, and chairs the Martial Arts Association in Israel.

-Amar runs a Druze youth movement that, as of 2013, had 12,000 members; in addition to emphasizing Druze culture and heritage, the group distributes thousands of food packets a month to families in need.
+He runs a Druze youth movement that had 12,000 members as of 2013.
+The group emphasizes Druze culture and heritage and distributes thousands of food packets a month to families in need.

+He was hospitalized in January 2017 at Hadassah Medical Center in Ein Karem, Jerusalem after suffering a fall at a hotel.

 Political career

-He worked as an assistant to Avigdor Lieberman, while he was Minister of National Infrastructure.
-In 1998, he was elected to Shefa-'Amr's municipal council.
-He founded and chairs the Druze Youth Association.
+He worked as an assistant to Avigdor Lieberman, while the latter was Minister of National Infrastructure.
+He was elected to Shefa-Amr's local council in 1998.

 Prior to the 2009 elections, he was placed twelfth on the Yisrael Beiteinu list, and entered the Knesset when the party won 15 seats.
 He stated that the party's slogan "No citizenship without loyalty" is natural for the Druze community.
-In 2013, he explained his position: "When you contribute to society, and the society benefits, then you will reap the benefits as well."
+He later explained his position: "When you contribute to society, and the society benefits, then you will reap the benefits as well."
 Amar was instrumental in plans for a subsidiary of General Electric to install wind turbines in northern Israel, citing the benefits from clean energy and new jobs.

-In 2018, Amar opposed the Citizenship Law; with fellow Druze MKs Akram Hasson and Saleh Saad, Amar filed a petition against the legislation with the High Court of Justice in July 2018.
-In August 2018, Amar expressed support for proposed changes to the legislation that would grant special recognition to the Druze community.
+He with fellow Druze MKs Akram Hasson and Saleh Saad opposed a proposed change to the citizenship law in 2018.
+He filed a petition against the legislation with the Supreme Court of Israel in July 2018.
+He expressed support for proposed changes to the legislation in August 2018 that would grant special recognition to the Druze community.

 Amar was placed sixth on the Yisrael Beiteinu list for the April 2019 elections, and lost his seat as the party won only five seats.
 However, five months later he returned to the Knesset as Yisrael Beiteinu won eight seats in the September 2019 elections.
+After that election, he and fellow Beiteinu MK Oded Forer reportedly pressed Lieberman to shore up the Netanyahu coalition if he could not form a unity government with Benny Gantz's Blue and White party.
-He was re-elected to the Knesset in the 2021 elections as Yisrael Beiteinu won seven seats.

-In June 2021 Amar was appointed Minister in the Finance Ministry in the thirty-sixth government.
+He was re-elected to the Knesset in the 2021 elections when Yisrael Beiteinu won seven seats.
+He was appointed Minister in the Finance Ministry in June 2021.
 Following his appointment, he resigned from the Knesset under the Norwegian Law and was replaced by Limor Magen Telem.
 In collaboration with other ministers, Amar led the Druze and Circassian Empowerment Program as Minister in the Finance Ministry.
-In November 2021, the coalition government passed a budget that included 3 billion NIS for the program, which will be used to invest in housing construction, the local education system, infrastructure, transportation and hi-tech employment opportunities for the Druze and Circassian communities.
+The coalition government passed a budget in November 2021 that included 3 billion NIS for the program, which will be used to invest in housing construction, local education, infrastructure, transportation and hi-tech employment opportunities for the Druze and Circassian communities.